superjunky/Domoticz-Brel-Plugin/README.md

 ## Configuration
 - Enter the IP of your Brel Home Hub.
 - Enter the KEY of your Brel Home Hub.
 Get the KEY by quickly tapping 5 times on "Version 1.x.x(x)" in your Brel SmartPhone app.
 You'll get the 16-byte KEY in a popup, which you can then copy/paste.
+On Android you'll have to tap next to your profile picture instead of the version-number.
 - Don't forget to let Domoticz allow new devices before you activate this plugin!
 - Optionally you can specify default positions and/or angle's for your blinds' Open and Close buttons.
 Similar to a Favorite position.
 Read on for learning more about this.